 - Tenure – equal monthly payments as long as one borrower occupies the property

-- Modified Tenure – line of credit and tenure combination
+- Modified Tenure – a line of credit and tenure combination

-- Modified Term – line of credit and term combination
+- Modified Term – a line of credit and term combination

 Seniors and their families commonly have questions and concerns regarding reverse mortgages.
 At JZ Mortgage Services, Inc., we aim to educate seniors throughout Bradenton, Sarasota, St. Petersburg and Tampa, on all aspects of reverse mortgages.
 If you have any questions about reverse mortgages in Florida, or if you are ready to apply for your reverse mortgage, contact us today!